What is Blackboard?

 Find out how to log in, add a profile picture, find your way around the homepage and get technical support and guidance should you need it.

-Courses, modules, assessments & announcements
+Courses, modules, assessments and announcements

 All of your modules are listed on the Courses page.
 Inside each module you will find: